nishankkuppa/ChatGPT-and-Wolfram/README.md

-# Open-AI-and-Wolfram
+# WolframGPT
-A Python project to combine Wolfram Alpha with OpenAI
+A Python project to combine Wolfram Alpha with ChatGPT